life4/logit/docs/config.md

     level_from = "warning"
     ```

-* Option `async` makes logit to run a separate [goroutine](https://golangbot.com/goroutines/) (kind of a cheap thread) for every handler call (for every log entry).
+* Option `workers = N` makes logit to run concurrently run N workers for the handler.
 It is useful for some network-based handlers.
+Some handlers handle concurrency on their side without providing an option to turn it off.

 See [handlers.md](./handlers.md) for handler-specific configuration options.